 - Fresh thyme for garnish, optional

-Place potatoes in a large saucepan, barely cover with water, cover and bring to a boil.
-Reduce heat to maintain a simmer; cook until potatoes are tender, about 20 minutes.
-Drain and return potatoes to hot pot or a large mixing bowl.
+COOK Place potatoes in a large saucepan, barely cover with water, cover and bring to a boil.
+Reduce heat to maintain a simmer; cook until potatoes are tender, about 20 minutes, then drain off the cooking water.

-Mash til almost smooth.
-Mix in the butter and cream cheese until light and fluffy.
-Mix in the sour cream and nutmeg.
-Season to taste.
-Transfer to a serving bowl.
-If using, top with a slice of butter and sprinkle with fresh thyme leaves.
+TO SERVE RIGHT AWAY Transfer to a serving bowl.
+Top with a slice of butter and sprinkle with fresh thyme leaves.
 Serve immediately.

-Alternatively, transfer potatoes to a buttered shallow baking dish and sprinkle with fresh thyme leaves.
-Cover with foil and refrigerate.
-Return to room temperature, reheat at 300F for about 30 minutes.
+TO SERVE LATER Transfer potatoes to a buttered shallow baking dish and sprinkle with fresh thyme leaves.
+Cover with foil and refrigerate for up to two days.
+Return to room temperature for several hours, then reheat at 350F for about 60 minutes; leave foil on for the first 30 minutes, then uncover, stir and finish reheating for the last 30 minutes.